 The Company's accounts receivable consist of credit card receivables.
 Management reviews accounts receivable on a regular basis to determine if any receivables will potentially be uncollectible.
 The Company includes any accounts receivable that are determined to be uncollectible, along with a general reserve, in the overall allowance for doubtful accounts.
 The Company is subject to charge-backs, where a credit card customer protests an amount charged to their account.
 After all attempts to validate the credit card charges are reported to the credit card company, attempts to collect some amounts fail.
 Once it is determined that an amount will not be collected, the amount is written off against the allowance for doubtful accounts.
-Based on information available, management believes the allowance for doubtful accounts of \$73,764 as of June 30, 2005 is adequate.
-Bad debt expense totaled \$60,000 for the year ended June 30, 2005.
+Based on information available, management believes the allowance for doubtful accounts of \$73,764 as of June 30, Error!
+No document variable supplied. is adequate.
+Bad debt expense totaled \$60,000 for the year ended June 30, Error!
+No document variable supplied.